databricks/spark-training/strata_2013/index.md

 - `login.txt:` File containing Twitter username and password
 - `sbt:` Directory containing the SBT tool
 - `Tutorial.scala:` Main Scala program that you are going to edit, compile and run
-- `TutorialHelper.scala:` Scala file containing few helper functions for Tutorial.scala
+- `TutorialHelper.scala:` Scala file containing few helper functions for `Tutorial.scala`

-The main file you are going to edit, compile and run for the exercises is the Tutorial.scala.
+The main file you are going to edit, compile and run for the exercises is the `Tutorial.scala`.
 The file should the following.

 ~~~
 import spark._